 It only remains to reinforce that key to establishing a reliable due diligence defence is an employer's actions before a workplace incident or accident occurs, not after.
 Don’t leave it until it’s too late to put your systems and procedures in place!

-For Directors and those in a senior role in an organisation, the 1 day IOSH Safety for Senior Executives course covers in more detail the legal and operational responsibilities within health and safety at a strategic level.
+For Directors and those in a senior role in an organisation, the 1 day IOSH Safety for Executives and Directors Course covers in more detail the legal and operational responsibilities within health and safety at a strategic level.